marshmallow-code/webargs/docs/upgrading.rst

         ...

-Finally, this change passes a proxy object where schemas once saw a dict.
+However, many types of request data are so-called "multidicts" -- dictionary-like types which can return one or multiple values.
+To handle `marshmallow.fields.List` and `webargs.fields.DelimitedList` fields correctly, passing list data, webargs must combine schema information with the raw request data.
+This is done in the :class:`MultiDictProxy <webargs.multidictproxy.MultiDictProxy>` type, which will often be passed to schemas.

 This means that if a schema has a `pre_load` hook which interacts with the data, it may need modifications.
 For example, a `flask` query string will be parsed into an `ImmutableMultiDict` type, which will break pre-load hooks which modify the data in-place.
 Such usages need rewrites like so: